CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 <br><br>

-### Remove Needs Author Feedback Label when Author Responds
+### Remove Needs Author Feedback Label and Replace it with Needs Attention Label

-The purpose of the following label is to ensure the continued momentum of the PR and to be certain there are no delays in responses from the party that is helping solve the problem.
-Therefore when the Author comments or perform any activity on the issue @msftbot bot will automatically remove needs author feedback :memo: label and apply the "needs attention :wave:" label to alert other parties to respond back to the author and expedite the PR.
+The purpose of replacing the needs author feedback :memo: label with needs attention :wave: is to improve response timings in the PR and be certain that there are no delays from the stakeholders that are helping to solve the problem.
+Therefore, when the Author comments on the PR, the @Msftbot automatically applies the "needs attention :wave:" label to alert other parties to respond back and to expedite the PR.

 **Event responder - pull requests**